-Watch CLARCOR's (NYS: CLC) earnings report to see whether it can beat analyst expectations for the fifth consecutive quarter.
+After beating estimates last quarter by $0.05, CLARCOR (NYS: CLC) has set the standard for itself.
 The company will unveil its latest earnings on Wednesday.
 Clarcor conducts its business in three industry segments: engine and mobile filtration, industrial and environmental filtration, and packaging.

 What analysts say:

 Buy, sell, or hold?: Analysts think investors should stand pat on CLARCOR with five of eight analysts rating it hold.
 Analysts haven't adjusted their rating of CLARCOR for the past three months.

 Revenue forecasts: On average, analysts predict $267.9 million in revenue this quarter.
 That would represent a rise of 9% from the year-ago quarter.